wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-video-express-with-ruby-on-rails.md

 The Vonage Video API gives developers full control of customizing their video layout by manipulating `publisher` and `subscriber` elements.
 In Video Express, these are replaced with the concept of a `room`.
 To add this is as easy as 1, 2, 3.

- **Do I still need this if I have Video Express installed and exposed in packs?**

 1. Include the library.
 Add this script at the top of the file:
    `<script src="https://static.opentok.com/v1/js/video-express.js"></script>`
-    **Do I still need this if I have Video Express installed and exposed in packs?**

 2. Now run create the room with the sample code from the Video Express documentation.
 Note that we pass the additional parameter `participantName`.
 Video Express is lightweight but comes with some options, explore the docs!

 ```